 For many years, the University of Washington faced a challenge that nearly all schools face: a student body with diverse career interests, aspirations, needs, and affinities – paired with a limited and often overextended team of career services professionals tasked with helping each student find a fulfilling outcome after graduation.

 Add to that the ever-expanding field of potential career pathways and the rate of change in the job market that never seems to slow, and the University of Washington team recognized that finding a way to scale the support they offer was critical.

-To scale the impact of all of the resources they were already offering by facilitating self-guided engagement, UW partnered with uConnect in early 2016, and rolled out their virtual career center that Fall to their 48,000+ students.
+To scale the impact of all of the resources they were already offering by facilitating self-guided engagement, UW partnered with uConnect in 2016, and rolled out their virtual career center that Fall to their 48,000+ students.